How much does it cost to climb Kilimanjaro?

 Once you’ve chosen your budget – the next step

-Perhaps the first thing you should look at is our Kilimanjaro Countdown, which will lead you through the booking process step-by-step.
-If you know your budget but don’t know what company to choose within that budget, or aren’t sure which route to take, then drop us a line and we’ll be happy to help with any enquiry you may have.
-Or you can buy the book, which has a rundown of all the main operators and agencies working on Kili as well as pretty much everything else that you’ll need to know to make your trip a happy and successful one.
+Perhaps the first thing you should look at is our Kilimanjaro Countdown.
+This will lead you through the booking process step-by-step.
+If you know your budget but don’t know what company to choose within that budget, or aren’t sure which route to take, then drop us a line and we’ll be happy to help.
+Or you can buy the book, which has a rundown of all the main operators and agencies working on Kili.

 Once on the mountain, however, you won’t need to pay for anything else throughout the trek (though don’t forget tipping!!!).